elastic/elasticsearch-rails/elasticsearch-model/README.md

 # => 0
 ```

-It's possible to import only records from a specific `scope`, or transform the batch with the `transform`
+It's possible to import only records from a specific `scope`, transform the batch with the `transform`
-and `preprocess` options -- look for examples in the method documentation.
+and `preprocess` options, or re-create the index by deleting it and creating it with correct mapping with the `force` option -- look for examples in the method documentation.

 No errors were reported during importing, so... let's search the index!